Home Blog Page 325

 What is the importance of breathing in yoga?

-Breath in yoga is the foundation for a good practice because breath is life and without coordination of breath and movement, called Viniyasa, there is no yoga.
-We must know that breath and thought have the same root in the supreme spirit, known as Prana, without prana there is no life.
+Breath in yoga is the foundation for a good practice because breath is life, and without the coordination of breath and movement, called Vinyasa, there is no yoga.
+We must know that breath and thought have the same root in the supreme spirit, known as Prana; without Prana, there is no life.

 Franz Bardon, the great teacher of Hermetics, taught about real breathing and the link between our breath, body and the astral matrix, he was a true yogi master.
 Few more great masters in this were Charles Leadbeater and Helena Blavatsky…